-If you love snow and adventure, Glacier National Park in winter is most defintiely for you!
+If you love snow and adventure, Glacier National Park in winter is most definitely for you!
 It is a winter wonderland nearly six months a year and has something to offer every active traveler.

 Not an active traveler?
-Visiting during winter in Glacier National Park may shorten the number of activites you have to choose from, but you will be in awe of the views of the Montana bucket list destination!
+Visiting during winter in Glacier National Park may shorten the number of activities you have to choose from, but you will be in awe of the views of the Montana bucket list destination!

 If you have a favorite thing to do in Glacier National Park during winter, please leave a tip below!